CAKE 9: Smart Data Innovation

 How can companies gain value from data and the benefits that large data sets can bring?
 What role does data have to play in local governance and public services?
 And how can artists incorporate data sets into their creative practice?

-Creative Fuse North East’s 9th CAKE (Collaboration and Knowledge Exchange) event presents the opportunity to discuss, consider and present issues around using Smart Data to innovate.
+Creative Fuse North East’s 9th CAKE (Collaboration and Knowledge Exchange) event presented the opportunity to discuss, consider and present issues around using Smart Data to innovate.

 When: 8th June 2017, 10am – 12pm